-Posters for sign up and reserving dates for the year 2018 is posted in the Fellowship Hall, along with forms to complete.
-Please reserve your spe-cial dates as soon as possible.
-You may leave a check in the office or se-lect as date and mail it to the church.
+Forms for sign up and reserving dates for the year 2022 are posted in the Fellowship Hall.
+Please reserve your special dates as soon as possible.
+You may leave a check in the office or select as date and mail it to the church.
 Sponsorships for Altar Flowers are $50 and Aumbry Candles are $ 10.
 If you mail a check to the office, please address the check to Trinity Church Alar Guild and include the date and occasion you wish to remember.
 Sponsorship for flowers or candles can be to honor birthdays or anniversaries, given in memory of a deceased loved one, or give in celebration for a love one in your life.
 Our congregation is honored that you allow us to grieve, remember, and celebrate with you as members of your church family.

 We will explain why the Bible looks the way it does, the theology that lies be-hind the many different versions and translations, how to deal with the notes and cross-references, and the practical tools needed for studying the Bible.
 Above all he teaches the importance of approaching the Bible with respect―a book with a long history, complex traditions, and diverse authorship, which must be read on its own terms.
 Ferlo identifies the ground rules of reading Scripture for Anglicans, noting the particular ways Anglicans have read the Bi-ble for revelation, insight, and ethical directives, and suggesting that Scripture itself contains many clues for unlocking its own mysteries.

 Sunday Morning Coffee after 10:00 am service.
 All are welcome to come socialize and enjoy coffee and snacks.

 Join us each fourth Thursday at 5:30 pm for Wine and Cheese, hosted by a different parishoner each month.
 We also welcome all to our Lunch Bunch at the Pinecrest Country Club after service the last Sunday of each month.